Predrag-Jandric/React-Portfolio/README.md

 - use 3rd party to make form functional
 - implement MODAL that will let user know the msg in the form has been sent

-DESIGN: i need opinion about any section, typeface, buttons (maybe add icons to them), everything

 ========== CHECKS BEFORE PRODUCTION ===========

 - make sure all <a> tags have rel="noopener noreferrer"